Kusal Perera: Domestic and T20 career

+During finals of Pakistan Super League Kusal Perera scored match winning half century.
+He scored unbeaten 62 runs from 31 balls hitting five boundaries and four sixes.
+Finally due to his knock, Lahore Qalandars won the match by 6 wickets and Pakistan Super League title.
+Due to his performance, Kusal Perera won player of the match award.

 International career

 Debut years

 Perera was a part of a 15-man squad that toured Australia in January 2013.
 He made his One day international debut against Australia in the 2nd ODI on January 13, 2013, replacing the injured Dinesh Chandimal, where he came to bat on number 4 and scored an unbeaten 14 from 16 balls before Sri Lanka won by 8 wickets.

 Perera made his T20I debut in the first T20I against Australia in January 2013 and scored 33 from 22 balls before getting caught behind off Australian all rounder, Glenn Maxwell.
 In this match he hit some aggressive shots and many compared him with Sanath Jayasuriya.

 After the retirement of Kumar Sangakkara, his position remained vacant for a new player and Kusal was brought into the team.
 He made his Test debut for Sri Lanka against India on 28 August 2015.
 His arrival to the test team was not good at all, when he dropped Indian skipper Virat Kohli, but he went on to take 2 catches and 1 stumping in that innings.
 He showed his batting talents right on the first innings of the match, where he was the top scorer for Sri Lanka with 56 runs in first innings.
 In second innings as well, he scored 70 runs to be the 2nd Sri Lankan batsman to score 2 successive half centuries on Test debut after Dinesh Chandimal.
 But eventually Sri Lanka lost the match and also the series against India.